RichMorin/datomic-schema/README.md

 The presence of options other than `unique-*` indicate that you want them to appear as `true`; `unique-*` specifies a type of uniqueness.

+### Comments

+Comments start with a semicolon (`;`).
+Write your comments on a new line.
+They will be carried over into the translated schema.

+Blank lines are OK but they will not be preserved.

 ## Why is this in Ruby?

 I tried it in Clojure, first.
 The problem I ran into was that Clojure wants